-Various public health restrictions instituted in response to the COVID-19 pandemic resulted in much lower-than-planned spending on NCUA employee travel in 2020, as the NCUA pivoted to remote and offsite examinations and work.
+Various public health restrictions instituted in response to the COVID-19 pandemic resulted in much lowerthan-planned spending on NCUA employee travel in 2020, as the NCUA pivoted to remote and offsite examinations and work.
 The NCUA currently estimates that the agency will end 2020 having under-spent the Board-approved budget by approximately \$18.3 million, mostly due to a reduction in travel as well as other operating expenses.

 The NCUA's response to the coronavirus pandemic has also led to a number of unplanned and unbudgeted expenses, particularly for information technology and operational support activities.
-Through November 2020, the NCUA reallocated \$7.9 million of the projected travel surplus for the following purposes:

-- \$3.2 million for the liquidation of a portion of NCUA's liabilities associated with disbursements to employees for leave earned in 2020, reducing the anticipated end of year balance for employee leave, as well as increased expenses for items such as remote communications and supply reimbursements due to required off-site work, information technology licensing and equipment costs, cleaning supplies, and facility cleaning and maintenance.
-These items were discussed as part of the midsession budget briefing presented at the July 2020 Board meeting. - \$2.1 million for 2020 COVID-related expenses, which were largely of a one-time nature and are not anticipated to result in a long-term expense to the agency, such as: - The increase data capacity for computer networks, revised data reporting, conference calling services, and virtual meeting software, all of which spiked due to the remote/off-site work situation.
+As of the publication of this draft budget, the NCUA has reallocated \$3.6 million of the projected travel surplus for the liquidation of a portion of NCUA's liabilities associated with disbursements to employees for leave earned in 2020, reducing the anticipated end of year balance for employee leave, as well as increased expenses for items such as remote communications and supply reimbursements due to required off-site work, information technology licensing and equipment costs, cleaning supplies, and facility cleaning and maintenance.
+These items were discussed as part of the mid-session budget briefing presented at the July 2020 Board meeting.
+The mid-session estimate was for a \$13 million budget surplus from travel, offset by an estimated \$5.8 million in increases to other spending categories.
+The revised surplus estimate is now \$18.3 million, and the amount that has been reallocated is \$3.6 million.